BenMcLean/RhythmReplugged/docs/ARCHITECTURE.md

 2. `core`
    Game logic, song browser rules, `song.ini` parsing, and prototype audio decoding/mixing.
 This layer must not know about SDL, miniaudio, native dialogs, or direct file I/O.

+3. `ui`
+   Presentation code that turns core-owned view structs into visible screens.
+This layer may use Dear ImGui today, but it does not own input polling, filesystem access, or audio devices.

-3. `platform_sdl3`
+4. `platform_sdl3`
    Standalone host implementation.
-This layer owns window creation, rendering, real input polling, and audio output.
+This layer owns window creation, input polling, image loading, and audio output, then calls into `ui` to draw the current frame.

-Later, a fourth layer can be added:
+Later, a fifth layer can be added:

-4. `platform_libretro`
+5. `platform_libretro`
    Thin glue between the same `core` layer and the actual libretro ABI.

 ## Dependency Direction

 - `core` depends on `libretro_contract`
+- `ui` depends on `core`
-- `platform_sdl3` depends on `core` and `libretro_contract`
+- `platform_sdl3` depends on `core`, `ui`, and `libretro_contract`
 - `platform_libretro` depends on `core` and `libretro_contract`

 No dependency may point back upward.

+## Physical Layout

+These layer names are architectural names and also correspond to the current on-disk layout:

+- `src/libretro_contract`
+- `src/core`
+- `src/ui`
+- `src/platform_sdl3`

-## Core vs Host Boundary
+## Core vs UI vs Host Boundary

 The separating principle is:

 - Core decides what the program means.
+- UI decides how core state is presented to the player.
 - Host decides how the outside world is accessed.

 Core responsibilities: